-Those dark days have certainly dimmed, and todays tourists see a new Belfast and N. Ireland emerge from that contentious past.
-While the vast majority embraces peace and looks to a better future, what remains of those days for our history hungry visitor?
+Thankfully, we have emerged from that contentious past, with the vast majority embracing peace and building a better future.
+But what remains of those dark days for our history hungry visitor?

 To keep you on the right track, click on these links to find out how you can discover more about our recent past:

 Scrawl on the Peace Walls

 Tour Crumlin Road Gaol to see where some infamous prisoners were incarcerated

 Take a Political Walking Tour, Black Taxi Tour or Belfast city centre History of Terror walking tour.

 Head to the Shankill and Falls Roads via open top tour bus